-Study Objectives:
+Study Objective:

-- 1. To provide estimates of consumption of sawn softwood in the UK by main market: construction, pallets & packaging, fencing & outdoor uses and other markets for 2010 and present the trend in consumption by main market from 2002. - 2.
-To provide an estimate of how sawn softwood consumption in the UK in the year 2011 may have changed compared to 2010 and previous years.
+1. To provide estimates of consumption of sawn softwood in the UK by main market: construction, pallets & packaging, fencing & outdoor uses and other markets for 2011 and present the trend in consumption by main market from 2002.

 Methodology: